cepdnaclk/e16-4yp-Food-Recommendation-System-Using-Machine-Learning-for-Diabetic-Patients/README.md

 ### Aim of the Project

-To investigate the influence of mobile applications to prevent type-2 diabetes amongst Sri Lankans with central obesity and prediabetes by developing a machine learning based intelligent mobile application for managing diets, exercises and incorporating with doctors.
+The aim of this project is to recommend proper foods for Sri Lankan diabetic patients in the context of nutrition and food characteristics by developing a machine learning based intelligent mobile application.